metabase/metabase/docs/users-guide/01-what-is-metabase.md

 ![Search results](images/basic-exploration/search-results.gif)

 The search bar at the top of the screen helps you find tables, dashboards, collections, saved questions, metrics, segments, and pulses in an instant.

-## A primer on databases

-To fully understand how to use Metabase, it’s useful to have at least a high-level understanding of databases, so we'll discuss [the basics of databases](02-database-basics.md) next.